Posted by Midhat Zaman, Mamy Kalambay RP(Q) on November 5, 2025

 4. Pay attention to your body

 Healthy movement boosts the brain’s feel-good hormones, like dopamine and serotonin.
-Sitting at a desk all day can have an adverse effect, and increase lethargy, sleep issues, and stress.
-Schedule five-minute breaks every half-hour to stand, stretch, and take your eyes off the computer screen.
-Discover some easy ways to incorporate exercise into your day.
+Sitting at a desk all day can have an adverse effect and increase lethargy, sleep issues, and stress.
+Some quick tips include scheduling a five-minute break every half hour to stand, taking the stairs up/down to your office, or going on a walk during your lunch break.
+Discover some easy ways to incorporate exercise into your day

 5. Develop healthy eating and sleep habits

 Unfortunately, having great habits from 9 to 5 just won’t cut it.
-What you do before and after work has an effect on how you feel during work.
+What you do before and after work affects how you feel during work.
 Make sure you're getting enough sleep so your brain and body have enough time to recover.
 In addition, learning how to fuel your body with nutritious meals that meet your needs will help keep your energy levels consistent throughout the day.
 Staying alert and motivated are key to managing workplace stress.

 6. Seek support from someone you trust

 Despite our efforts, stress sometimes gets the best of us.
 Reaching out to a colleague, a leader, a friend, or a family member can help alleviate anxiety and make us feel less alone.
 And while loved ones offer great support, knowing when to seek help from a qualified specialist is also crucial.
-Find out how our multidisciplinary team of counsellors can help.
+Find out what type of mental health support is offered through your workplace benefits.

 Stress and anxiety tend to creep up on us.
 Oftentimes, an accumulation of various factors is what causes it to become unmanageable.
-Learning how to prioritize well-being through small actions every day can keep stress under control.
+Learning how to prioritize well-being through small daily actions can keep stress under control.
+If you or your team are finding it challenging to maintain that balance, you don’t have to manage it alone.
+For further support, our team is here to help.
+Discover our mental health resources today.

 Resources: